 Table of Contents

-Certain individuals work from home, most work from shared offices, several have co-working spaces, and perhaps some work remotely.
+Remote work does not mean just "work from home".
+Remote work can mean individuals work from home or work from shared offices or have co-working spaces or perhaps work remotely while away from home.
 There is more than one approach to working; it could be a mix of various things.
 A combination of a physical and digital workplace makes up Remote First Culture.
 It represents the home office of the future.

 Definition of Remote First Culture